jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 Common symptoms of this during debugging are:

 - The settings are selected but nothing changes, or when extension manager is
-- Jupyterlab's logs don't have the 400 return codes when `PUT` requests are issued.
+- JupyterLab's logs don't have the 400 return codes when `PUT` requests are issued.
 - If your Jupyterlab logs are on elastic search, you'll see `Unexpected token / in JSON at position`, signalling that the comments are invalid JSON.